-The Training Most Needed
+The Manager Training Most Needed

-Coach Brian, why is working in a team so difficult?
+“Coach Brian, why is working in a team so difficult?”

-Great leaders throughout history have recognized that even since Biblical times, people are our greatest asset and our greatest challenge.
-People training is what is most needed but often overlooked.
+Great leaders throughout history have recognized that even since Biblical times, people are our greatest asset at the same time, our greatest challenge.

 If people don’t know, they make it up and usually what they make up isn’t good.

-Remember, the training most needed must be sought out
+Remember, the training most needed must be sought out.

-- Emotional Intelligence is under valued
+- Emotional Intelligence is overlooked

 - Patience is underrated